fusioncharts/dev_centre_docs/using-with-javascript-libraries/vuejs/installation.md

 -|-
 `fusioncharts.js`|This is the core FusionCharts library, which you need to import in all your pages where you want to generate a chart, gauge or a map.|

-`fusioncharts.charts.js`|This file is required to render all charts present under FusionCharts XT.
-Note: When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.charts.js`.|
+`fusioncharts.charts.js`|This file is required to render all charts present under FusionCharts XT. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.charts.js`.|

-`fusioncharts.widgets.js`|This file is required to render all gauges present under FusionWidgets XT.
-Note: When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.widgets.js`.|
+`fusioncharts.widgets.js`|This file is required to render all gauges present under FusionWidgets XT. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.widgets.js`.|

-`fusioncharts.powercharts.js`|This file is required to render all charts present under PowerCharts XT.
-Note: When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.powercharts.js`.|
+`fusioncharts.powercharts.js`|This file is required to render all charts present under PowerCharts XT. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.powercharts.js`.|

-`fusioncharts.gantt.js`|This file is required to render the Gantt chart.
-Note: When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.gantt.js`.|
+`fusioncharts.gantt.js`|This file is required to render the Gantt chart. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.gantt.js`.|

-`fusioncharts.treemap.js`|This file is required to render the Treemap.
-Note: When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.treemap.js`.|
+`fusioncharts.treemap.js`|This file is required to render the Treemap. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.treemap.js`.|

-`fusioncharts.zoomscatter.js`|This file is required to render the Zoom scatter chart
-Note: When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.zoomscatter.js`.|
+`fusioncharts.zoomscatter.js`|This file is required to render the Zoom scatter chart. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.zoomscatter.js`.|

-`fusioncharts.zoomline.js`|This file is required to render the Zoom line charts.
-Note: When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.zoomline.js`.|
+`fusioncharts.zoomline.js`|This file is required to render the Zoom line charts. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.zoomline.js`.|

-`fusioncharts.overlappedbar2d.js`|This file is required to render the Overlapped Bar 2D chart.
-Note: When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.overlappedbar2d.js`.|
+`fusioncharts.overlappedbar2d.js`|This file is required to render the Overlapped Bar 2D chart. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.overlappedbar2d.js`.|

-`fusioncharts.overlappedcolumn2d.js`|This file is required to render the Overlapped Column 2D chart, present under FusionCharts XT.
-Note: When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.overlappedcolumn2d.js`.|
+`fusioncharts.overlappedcolumn2d.js`|This file is required to render the Overlapped Column 2D chart, present under FusionCharts XT. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.overlappedcolumn2d.js`.|

 `fusioncharts.maps.js`|This file is the core map renderer file.
-The map definitions, however, are stored separately, as explained next.
-Note: When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.maps.js`.|
+The map definitions, however, are stored separately, as explained next. </br>**Note:** When you include `fusioncharts.js` file in your page, you do not need to include this file separately, as `fusioncharts.js` internally loads `fusioncharts.maps.js`.|

 `maps/*`|This folder contains path data required by each map to be rendered by `fusioncharts.maps.js`.
 To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.
-You can download definition of all the 1000+ maps offered by FusionMaps XT from here.
-Note: Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.|
+You can download definition of all the 1000+ maps offered by FusionMaps XT from here. </br>**Note:** Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.|

 `themes/*`|This folder contains pre-packaged themes that can be used by charts, gauges, and maps to style them through a central FusionCharts theme files (JSON & CSS).
 Refer each theme with their respective `JavaScript` and `CSS` file names.|